Dr. Peter O’Brien

 Richard is an economist researching digital inclusion and the impacts of new technology on work, the economy and society.
 His latest book – Algorithms, Blockchain and Cryptocurrency: The Future of the Workplace – explores the effect of AI and decentralisation on work and the worker.
 Richard has recently received funding from the ESRC Productivity Insights Network to study the effects of technology mitigating the effects of COVID-19 on the retail and hospitality sectors and his work on technology and COVID-19 has recently been published in Government Gazette, the publication for the European Parliament.
 He holds a PhD from Keele University and an MBA from Bangor.
 Previously, Richard ran a postgraduate policy professional programme for the Civil Service and led on the technical report of the retail economy for the Greater Manchester Independent Prosperity Review.
 Recently, Richard has published on Universal Credit, the implications of moving to online retail due to Covid and on the post pandemic future of towns and cities.
 His research combines economics, behavioural science and sociology, and he is particularly interested in the linking of academic research to policy need.

-Richard is working with YU, the Place-based Economic Recovery Network (PERN) and the West Yorkshire Combined Authority (WYCA), to lead an innovative project tasked with strengthening the use and application of university research to inform public policy in West Yorkshire.
+Richard is working with YU, the Place-based Economic Research Network (PERN) and the West Yorkshire Combined Authority (WYCA), to lead an innovative project tasked with strengthening the use and application of university research to inform public policy in West Yorkshire.